longlho/ts-transform-css-modules/README.md

 ### Custom Options

 `tsImportResolver (path: string): string`: This callback function allows you to override import path in `ImportDeclaration` for every CSS file we encounter.
 This is useful when dealing with project that uses `paths` aliases in tsconfig.
 This might not be necessary once https://github.com/Microsoft/TypeScript/issues/28276 is resolved.

+## Caveats

+1. Source map support might not be entirely accurate